edilio/programming-notes/cs2510/lectures-summary.md

 So far, every time we define a sameness method (sameShape, sameList, samePerson, etc.), it has been a test of extensional equality, because we recur down the shape, checking that all fields are the same.

-If we truly want to check intensional equality, we can use Java’s == operator
+If we truly want to check intensional equality, we can use `Java`’s == operator

 They show some other examples of aliasing.